-- Manage resources to achieve goals, manage change, participate in the workforce, and take action to support the needs of individuals, groups and families in Australian society - Understand the influence of a range of societal factors on individuals and the nature of interpersonal relationships in groups, families and communities - Demonstrate and conduct individual research skills - Demonstrate skills in critical thinking and the ability to take responsible action to access support services, be active citizens in the community, to inspire and promote well-being.
+- Manage resources to achieve goals, manage change, participate in the workforce, and take action to support the needs of individuals, groups and families in Australian society. - Understand the influence of a range of societal factors on individuals and the nature of interpersonal relationships in groups, families and communities. - Demonstrate and conduct individual research skills. - Demonstrate skills in critical thinking and the ability to take responsible action to access support services, be active citizens in the community, to inspire and promote well-being.

-Community and Family Studies prepares students for tertiary study, work and life and is highly relevant for students now and in their future.
-It is recommended for anyone contemplating further study or a career in Psychology, Social work, Behavioural sciences, Counselling, Medicine, Nursing, Health professions, Teaching, Child-care, Business management, Human resources, Carers and the Humanities.
-It provides useful skills for any university or TAFE course.
+The Community and Family Studies course prepares students for tertiary study, work and life and is highly relevant for students now and in their future.
+It is recommended for anyone contemplating further study or a career in psychology, social work, behavioural sciences, counselling, medicine, nursing, health professions, teaching, child-care, business management, human resources, carers and the Humanities.
+It also provides useful skills for any university or TAFE course.

-For additional subject information, please contact Mr Duncan Smith, Head Teacher PDHPE.
+For additional course information, please contact Mr Duncan Smith, Head Teacher PDHPE.